-So far the 100F has not been on a journey with me for obvious reasons, but has proven to be an excellent companion on my two-wheeled forays locally, and I anticipate bringing it along as my sole companion on many future journeys.
+So far the 100F has not been on a journey with me for obvious pandemic-flavoured reasons, but has proven to be an excellent companion on my two-wheeled forays locally, and I anticipate bringing it along as my sole companion on many future journeys.
 The small size and light weight make it easy to stuff into a saddlebag, or a light waist-pack on day rides (many of the pictures in this post, and this one, are courtesy of the 100F, and I’m looking forward to enjoying some street photography sessions with it in far off places.
 I love using it for all the same reasons I loved the x100S.
-The lens is essentially the same, but it was already very, very good, while the rest of the camera feels an order of magnitude better, as if the original x100 concept has properly matured.
+The lens is essentially the same, but it was already very good, while the rest of the camera feels an order of magnitude better, as if the original x100 concept has properly matured.

 The X100F shares the same batteries as the X-Pro 2 which is handy.
 Battery life seems decent, and is improved when using the optical, rather than digital, viewfinder, a useful attribute that is shared with the X-Pro 2.
 The batteries do not appear to carry any kind of DRM (digital rights management) so additional OEM versions ones can be bought very cheaply.